-Professional athletes are constantly progressing further and faster in the sports in which they compete.
-With the aid of sports sciences, elements such as diets, breathing, movement, strength, muscle fatigue, and speeds will be measured.
-Essentially every aspect that can be analyzed will be all to get a slight edge over the competition.
+Professional athletes are constantly progressing further and faster in the sports they compete in.
+Sports sciences will help measure diet, breathing, movement, strength, muscle fatigue, and speed.
+Essentially, every aspect that can be analyzed will be used to gain a slight edge over the competition.

-If you’ve ever played any ball sport and accidentally been hit by a stray ball, it can give you a bit of a sting.
-As you can imagine, if this impact were to come from a professional athlete with superior speed and power to a casual sports player, this intensity would likely be dialed up a fair amount.
+It can sting you if you’ve ever played any ball sport and accidentally been hit by a stray ball.
+As you can imagine, if this impact came from a professional athlete with superior speed and power to a casual sports player, this intensity would likely be dialed up a fair amount.
 Some sports can be high-speed and brutal, leading to heavy impacts and injuries sustained.
 But how fast are these items traveling?
-Below lists a few of the fastest measured sports, from slowest to quickest.
+Below are a few of the fastest-measured sports, from slowest to quickest.

 Cricket